Cong ideology alive, vibrant but overshadowed by BJP: Rahul | Politics

 “Is Hinduism about beating a Sikh, or a Muslim.
 Hindutva, of course, is.
 In which book is it written?
 I have not seen it.
 I have read the Upanishads.
 I have not read it,” he said.

-The Congress leader said in today's India, the ideological fight has become very important.
+The Congress leader said in today's India, ideological fight has become very important.

-Gandhi admitted that Congress did not propagate its ideas properly in the past.
+Gandhi admitted the Congress did not propagate its ideas properly in the past.

-''Now is the time to strengthen Congress ideology in its organization and spread it is across India through party workers,'' he said.
+''Now is the time to strengthen Congress ideology in its own organisation and spread its across India through party workers,'' he said.

-The Congress MP stressed the importance of ideological training, which he said, should be mandatory for all party workers.
+The Congress MP stressed on importance of ideological training, which he said, should be mandatory for all party workers.

 Gandhi said the Congress ideology is like a ''beautiful jewel'' with an unending power inside it.